ptyspawnbinbash/template-enhancer/README.md

-# Template-enhancer
+# Template Enhancer

-The tool queries the OpenAI API to enhance the description, impact, and recommendation keys of a nuclei template.
+This tool utilizes the OpenAI API to improve the description, impact, and recommendation elements of a Nuclei template.

 ## Requirements

-Tool uses OpenAi API so you will need to have an api-key.
-You could for example have this in your .bashrc file.
+The tool employs the OpenAI API, requiring an API key for access.
+You can conveniently store this key in your .bashrc file, for example.

 ```
 export OPENAI_API_KEY=your-key-goes-here